 - an individual or developer who is building new houses, flats or commercial premises

 - an individual or developer who is converting existing residential or commercial premises resulting in the creation of new properties or premises

 - any person wishing to change their existing address

 If planning permission is required for the work you are carrying out, new addresses will not be issued until permission has been granted.

 It is important to inform us as soon as possible, as it may take up to eight weeks for street names and addresses to be issued.
 It is your responsibility to contact us to allow sufficient time for this.
 If you require this service please contact customer services or email LLPG@peterborough.gov.uk.

-As part of the budget setting process for 2019/2020, Peterborough City Council have adjusted the fees charged for the non-statutory functions associated with street naming and numbering.
+As part of the budget setting process for 2021/2022 the council have changed the fees charged for the non-statutory functions associated with street naming and numbering.

 You will be contacted with payment instructions should planning permission be granted.
 These fees are not subject to VAT.